Barranquilla, Colombia

 When we asked people about industries and career opportunities in Barranquilla, they reponded:

 "Foreigners in Barranquilla often find employment as English teachers in local schools or language institutes.
 Some also work in the tourism industry, serving as tour guides or hotel staff.
 There are also opportunities in the business sector, particularly for those with skills in IT, engineering, or finance.
 Some foreigners work for non-profit organizations or international companies with branches in Barranquilla.
-Additionally, there are those who work as freelance professionals, offering services such as graphic design, writing, or consulting," explained one expat living in Barranquilla, Colombia.
+Additionally, there are those who work as freelance professionals, offering services such as graphic design, writing, or consulting," wrote one member in Barranquilla.

 What is life like in Barranquilla?